 Doing A Mindful Bullet Journal

 Above we looked at how to use a bullet journal to track meditation time.
-Now let’s talk about how to do the actual creation process of a bullet journal as a mindfulness exercise.
+Now let’s talk about how to make a meditation bullet journal mindfully.
+We will turn this into a mindfulness exercise.

 Creating bullet journals can be a very creative process.
 You get to design the layout of your bullet journal precisely how you like, and you can also do what a lot of Reddit members do and decorate the pages with icons and sketches.